TEALSK12/introduction-to-computer-science/lesson_25.md

 ### Review

-* Remind students about conditional statements, and ask what the blocks that can go in the holes in if blocks have in common
+* Remind students about conditional statements, and ask what the blocks that can go in the holes in if blocks have in common.
-* Blocks are "pointy" and all  are "yes/no" or "true/false" questions
+* Blocks are "pointy" and all  are "yes/no" or "true/false" questions.

 ### Lecture